Possum Trot: How One Texas Church Adopted 77 Children

 Ordinary People, Extraordinary Action

-Donna discussed what she learned with her husband, W.C., who served as the Bishop of Bennett Chapel Missionary Baptist Church.
+Donna discussed what she learned with her husband, W.C., who served as Bishop of Bennett Chapel Missionary Baptist Church.
 They knew they couldn’t sit by, so the Martins adopted four children: Mercedes, Tyler, Joshua, and Terri.

 Surrounded in Support